I can't pay corporation tax. What can I do? I am worried that HMRC will not give me time to pay it.

 More usually, companies that are in financial distress run up other taxes such as VAT arrears and PAYE arrears and may not have actually made a profit so corporation tax arrears are less common.
 It all depends on the profile of your business and the circumstances.
 Perhaps you do not need to charge VAT and you do not directly employ anyone.
 It is usually a good idea to file and pay any corporation tax as soon as you know how much you owe in case the money is not there later on.

 If you can't pay corporation tax, HMRC will always be willing to listen to businesses that are struggling and the first thing to do is to talk to them and put your case in writing.
 If this is the first time you're contacting HMRC about this issue, you can contact their Business Payment Support Service.
 Do not ignore demands and notices as penalties will start to mount up.
-They may well agree to a "time to pay" deal whereby they will allow you to pay off the arrears over 6-12 months.
+They may well agree to a "time to pay" deal whereby you pay the tax in installments so that you to pay off the arrears over 6-12 months.
 However do not promise to pay more than you can afford otherwise it will fall over and HMRC may move to wind up the company.
 Please call us for no obligation advice as we have years of experience of dealing with HMRC.
-You can call us on 08009700539 or email email@example.com
+You can call us on 08009700539 or email firstname.lastname@example.org

 There is also the issue of the overdrawn director's account.
 If the business has been making profits in the past, then drawing on dividends at a 10% tax rate has been perfectly acceptable.
 However, if the business starts losing profit, directors may still take out those dividends without paying the increased tax rate of up to 25%.
 This leads to taxes being unpaid and an overdrawn director's account.